We all know there are a ton of things to do in Paris. After all, it is one of Europe’s top travel destinations.

 See the world-renowned Paris Opéra Ballet in its home city.
-The Paris Opéra Ballet performs classic and original pieces, with a new repertoire of ballets each year.
+They perform classic and original pieces, with a new repertoire of ballets each year.

 Enjoy dinner and drinks while taking in a Parisian cabaret performance.